-- Q. Name the two commonly used input devices. - Q. How many keys are there on a standard keyboard? - Q. State one use of Shift key. - Q. What is Caps Lock key used for? - Q. How many Shift keys are there on a keyboard? - Q. What is the use of Symbol keys?

-- O. What is a mouse?

-- Q. What is pointer?

-- Q. What is single-click / double-click / right-click / drag used for?

-- Q. What is a desktop?
+- Q. Name the two commonly used input devices. - Q. How many keys are there on a standard keyboard? - Q. State one use of Shift key. - Q. What is Escape / Tab / Caps Lock key used for? - Q. How many Shift / Function keys are there on a keyboard? - Q. What is the use of Function / Symbol keys? - O. What is a mouse? - Q. What is pointer? - Q. What is single-click / double-click / right-click / drag used for? - Q. What is a desktop?

-- O. Define icons.
+- Define icons.

-- Q. What is Start menu?
+- O. What is Start menu?

 - Q. Where are keyboard and mouse present in a laptop?

 - Q. Define touchpad.

 - Q. Where are mouse buttons present in a laptop?

-After explaining the chapter, let the students do the exercises given on pages 44 and 45 in the main course book.
-Tell the students to try sections such as 'Scratch Your Brain', 'Go Online' and 'A Better Me' given on page 45 in the main course book.
+After explaining the chapter, let the students do the exercises given on pages 46 and 47 in the main course book.
+Tell the students to try sections such as Scratch Your Brain and A Better Me given on pages 47 and 48 in the main course book.

-Take the students to the computer lab and let them practise the activity given in the DIY In The Lab section on page 46 in the main course book.
-This will enhance the ability of the students and serve as a collaboration and technology literacy activity.
+Take the students to the computer lab and let them practise the activity given in the Explore in the Lab section on page 48 in the main course book.
+This will enhance the ability of the students and foster Collaboration and Technology Literacy skills.

-Ask the students to complete the elements like 'Experiential Learning' given on page 40 in the computer lab, 'Interdisciplinary Learning' given on page 42 in the computer lab and 'Art Integration Learning' given on page 46 at home and show it to him/her the next day.
+Ask the students to complete the elements like Experiential Learning given on page 41 and Interdisciplinary Learning given on page 44 in the computer lab and show it to him/her the next day.